christineyanta/Metagenomics_Tutorial/Part3/README.md

 ```$ anvi-summarize -p SAMPLES-MERGED/PROFILE.db -c contigs.db -o SAMPLES-SUMMARY -C CONCOCT```

 From here, two SAMPLES-SUMMARY directories will be made with the results from CONCOCT.
-This data can be further analyzed.
+This data can be further analyzed with tools such as [MetaQuast](http://quast.sourceforge.net/metaquast).
 For instance, for each bin, you can examine the contigs, gene calls, abundances, and much more!

 **Note: With the merged_profile made of the samples, you can use anvi'o interactive interface to browse the data and perform refined, supervised binning.
 For more information, click [here](http://merenlab.org/2016/02/27/the-anvio-interactive-interface/).